mdp-toolkit/mdp-docs/source/examples/examples.rst

   data distribution.
 * :ref:`lle` — Approximate data with a low-dimensional surface
   and reduce its dimensionality by learning a mapping to the surface.
+* :ref:`convolution2D` — Filter images with 2D wavelets and demonstrate use
+  of caching extension.

 * `hinet_html.py`__ — Get the HTML representation for a simple hinet network.
 * `benchmark_parallel.py`__ — Simple benchmark to compare the different